 The Dachshund is a distinctive breed due to its long body and short legs and over the last few years, a tendency for creating small variations of traditional breeds has brought us the Teacup Dachshund.

-This tiny dog has become very popular in many countries such as Japan and the U.K., making many animal lovers wonder: “Should I make one part of my family?”.
+This micro dog has become very popular in many countries such as Japan and the U.K., making many animal lovers wonder: “Should I make one part of my family?”.

 The Appeal of the Teacup Dachshund